If you want a

 t-bird intake manifold, I kept it in the location it is in originally in

 the Mustang (in the heater hose).
-You will need to do this as well
+You will need to do this as well to get the fan to function.

 If